forward-motion/commentbox.io/README.md

 - Notice that these tokens are **short-lived**.
 The maximum lifespan of an acceptable token is 10 minutes.
 - The email must be unique to the user.
 If you have users with different IDs and the same email, only the account that logs in first will be accepted.
 The other accounts will fail silently (at this time).

-#### Using onSignOut
+#### - Using onSignOut
-This function gets called whenever the user is logged in via Single Sign-On and logs out in the plugin.
+This function gets called whenever the user is logged in via Single Sign-On and chooses to log out.
 You may use this callback to log the user out of your website as well, but it's not required.
 It depends on the experience you're aiming for.
 One common use case is if you wish to make the comment box only accessible to users who are logged in to your website.
 When they log out, you can use `onSignOut` to hide the comment box again.